-We are a participant in CAR, a state-established body that runs the residual market reinsurance programs for commercial automobile insurance in Massachusetts under which premiums, expenses, losses and loss adjustment expenses on ceded business are shared by all insurers writing commercial automobile insurance in Massachusetts.
-We also participate in the Massachusetts Property Insurance Underwriting Association ("FAIR Plan"), in which premiums, expenses, losses and loss adjustment expenses on homeowners business that cannot be placed in the voluntary market are shared by all insurers writing homeowners insurance in Massachusetts.
+expenses, losses and loss adjustment expenses on homeowners business that cannot be placed in the voluntary market are shared by all insurers writing homeowners insurance in Massachusetts.
 The FAIR Plan buys reinsurance to reduce their exposure to catastrophe losses.
-On July 1, 2022, the FAIR Plan purchased \$1,800,000 of catastrophe reinsurance for property losses with retention of \$100,000.
+On July 1, 2023, the FAIR Plan purchased \$1,600,000 of catastrophe reinsurance for property losses with retention of \$100,000.

-We also had \$115,058 due from CAR comprising of loss and loss adjustment expense reserves, unearned premiums and reinsurance recoverables.
+We also had \$133,551 due from CAR comprising of loss and loss adjustment expense reserves, unearned premiums and reinsurance recoverables.